AlexandreFenyo/net-monitor/README.md

 if you do not bind to a recent repository, the node version installed may be too much older to work correctly with yarn (see yarn installation below).

       Note 2:
-a recent version of npm has been installed, as a dependency of this recent nodejs.
+a recent version of npm has been installed, as a dependency of this recent Nodejs.

   - Install yarn: